-While impotence drugs sort out problems on the short term, long-term solutions can only be found by the intervention of professionals - either a doctor or urologist in the case of physical problems, or a psychologist or sexologist in the case of emotional causes.
+Consulting either a doctor or urologist in the case of physical problems, or a psychologist or sexologist in the case of emotional causes can provide long-term solutions for erectile dysfunction.

 So what can women do if their partners seem to have lost interest in sex?
 Most women will know that merely talking about this problem is already difficult.
 Getting your husband or partner to go for help could be doubly so.
 The following suggestions might be of help to both partners: